kniklas/perf-calc/DEVELOPMENT.md

 3. Install recommended Python v3.9.0 version: `pyenv install 3.9.0` (to see list of available versions invoke: `pyenv install --list`)
 4. Create virtual environment based on installed 3.9.0 version: `pyenv virtualenv 3.9.0 your_env_name`

-Then you can use your virtual environemnt and activate it using command: `pyenv activate your_env_name`.
+Then you can use your virtual environment and activate it using command: `pyenv activate your_env_name`.

 # Use Makefile

+* `make setup` - install all dependencies from `requirements.txt` file
+* `make lint` - run linting checks for Python and Yaml and Black code formatting checks
+* `make test` - execute unit tests